MicrosoftDocs/mixed-reality/mixed-reality-docs/volume-rendering.md

 ## Shading and Gradients

-How to shade an volume, such as MRI, for useful visualization.
+How to shade a volume, such as MRI, for useful visualization.
 The primary method is to have an 'intensity window' (a min and max) that you want to see intensities within, and simply scale into that space to see the black and white intensity.
 A 'color ramp' can then be applied to the values within that range, and stored as a texture, so that different parts of the intensity spectrum can be shaded different colors:

 ```
 float4 ShadeVol( float intensity ) {